 - 1. This paper is the introduction section to the concept paper.
 It presents the ideas being discussed and the organization of the second and final paper.
 This introduction section is to be no more than one page. - 2.
 An initial literature review is to be done to define the selected concept using two different sources.
 Required or recommended textbooks will not be accepted as sources.
 Dictionaries or encyclopedias can be used for definitions. - 3.
 Your paper must follow APA guidelines for referencing in the text, spelling, grammar, format and content. - 4.
 A reference list must be included that follows APA. - 5.
 The paper must be submitted to receive a mark for the course. - 6.
 Marks will be assigned according to three criteria: content, structure or organization and mechanics of writing.
 The paper will be marked out of 10.
-See marking scheme criteria below.
-Late marks are deducted from the paper mark total of 10, 10% equals 1 mark per day and not from the total course. - 7.
-One copy will be submitted electronically to your tutor by 0830hrs on the Monday of the due week and the second paper copy will be submitted to your tutor by 0830hrs on the due date. - 8.
+See marking scheme criteria below. - 7.
+An electronic copy and a paper copy of the assignment will be sent/submitted to the tutor by 0830hrs on the due date.
+The paper copy should be in a folder. - 8.
 If your paper is late, 10 percent will be deducted for each day it is late.
-Extensions are granted in exceptional situations (e.g., illness with a medical note, bereavement, etc.) and must be requested at least 24 hours before the deadline from your course leader. - 9. \\\25% will be deducted from the final grade of this paper for plagiarism.
+Extensions are granted in exceptional situations (e.g., illness with a medical note, bereavement, etc.) and must be requested at least 24 hours before the due date from the Course Leader.
+Late marks are deducted from the paper mark total of 10 and not from the total course mark: 10% equals 1 mark per day. - 9.
+Plagiarism: SOHS Rules of Misconduct will apply.